verhas/jScriptBasic/site/advanced/requiredVersion.md

 ScriptBasic provides an interface for functions implemented in Java and callable from BASIC.
-The functions implemented in Java need not implement any Java interface.
+The functions implemented in Java do not need to implement any Java interface.
 In this terminology the "interface" ScriptBasic provides is not a Java interface.
 This term refers to the way ScriptBasic calls these methods.

-As ScriptBasic develops the way ScriptBasic handles these extension functions also develop and some new features become available.
+As ScriptBasic develops the way how ScriptBasic handles these extension functions also develops and some new features become available.
 If an extension relies on such an advanced feature it will not work with earlier versions of ScriptBasic that implements an earlier version of the interface.
-Therefore ScriptBasic introduces
-a simple `long` number that specifies the version of the interface.
+Therefore ScriptBasic introduces a simple `long` number that specifies the version of the interface.

 This document describes the differences between the different interface versions.